omaas315/match_student_code/README.md

 | Id | Thesis title | Description |
 | --- | --- | --- |
 | 000 | Example Folder | This folder contains templates and examples how it should look like |
+| [003](student_code/003_RedundancyRes/Readme.md) | Development of an Optimization Function for Redundancy Resolution while
+Avoiding Singularities for Redundant Mobile Manipulators | Optimization for the UR16 and MiR100/200 on basis of reduced gradient |